Mhp23/react-native-full-responsive/README.md

 - Easy to use: Effortlessly implement size scaling and responsive design.
 - Cross-platform: Works seamlessly across multiple platforms and devices.
+- [createRStyle](./USAGE.md#createrstyle) method and [useRStyle](./USAGE.md#userstyle) hook as alternatives to using `StyleSheet.create` for create stylesheets.
 - Various responsive hooks provided: Use these hooks based on your specific use cases.
 - Customizable scaling: Define base widths for specific dimension types `(xs, sm, ...
 2xl)` for precise control.
 - Responsive percentage-based sizing: Adjust sizing based on width or height by `PixelRatio`.
-- Media query hooks: Detect dimension types by using the [useMediaQuery](./USAGE.md#usemediaquery-usemq) hooks.
+- Media query hook: Detect dimension types by using the [useMediaQuery](./USAGE.md#usemediaquery-usemq) hook.
 You can also override default thresholds as needed.
-These hooks can be used in the provider to automatically detect and respond based on the configurations.
+This hook can be used in the provider to automatically detect and respond based on the configurations.
 - Various responsive Higher-Order Components (HOCs) provided: Utilize these methods in your class components.
 - Written in TypeScript and fully typed.